cisagov/ScubaGear/baselines/teams.md

 ### License Requirements

-- IF using Microsfot Defender, requires Defender for Office 365 Plan 1 or 2.
+- If using Microsoft Defender, requires Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.

 ### Implementation